google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 }
 ```

-Let's break this code down.
+Let's examine this code in more detail.

 ### Register a service worker

 Assuming you have a separate JavaScript file named `service-worker.js`,
-[register the file as a source of the service
+[register the file as the source of the service
 worker](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerContainer/register).
-Be mindful of the [service worker's
+Be mindful of the [service worker
 scope](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers#Why_is_my_service_worker_failing_to_register)
 concept.